Are Umameos the healthiest treats around?

 Can be rolled into a long flat shape and left on a low heat in the oven for longer to dry out more and they make ideal dental treats.
 With a high hemp protein content, they are calming before bed

 Make any shapes you like with cookie cutters.
-We will be selling bespoke stamps and cookie cutters with your pet’s name on it and moulding these shapes with your dog watching you is enormously therapeutic and good for our mental wellbeing
+Moulding these shapes with your dog watching you is enormously therapeutic and good for our mental wellbeing

 Ideal for vets to give to any dogs that enter their consulting room knowing that the treats are fully hypoallergenic

-Taurine, Biotin and crushed Vit B12 and Vit D3 tablets
+0.8% Taurine, Biotin, Vit C and crushed Vit B12 and Vit D3 tablets

 Bake in the oven at 180C for 20 minutes and for a dryer treat, leave in the oven at a very low temperature for a few hours – couldn’t be easier and it couldn’t be healthier for your pet!